Cycling-Herrada wins Vuelta stage 11, Kuss retains overall lead

 The stage was characterised by numerous early breakaway attempts, all foiled by the peloton.
 With almost 50 kilometres gone, a 26-man group, including Spaniard Herrada, made the break which counted.

-Romain Gregoire finished second, three seconds behind Herrade, with Andreas Kron third.
+Romain Gregoire finished second, three seconds behind Herrada, with Andreas Kron third.

 The main contenders for the overall lead all came in almost six minutes behind the winner.
 American Sepp Kuss retained the leader's red jersey.